Complete the Common App essay in a weekend College Application Booster®.

 Explanation:

 Given that you have likely compiled your college list within the last six months, your response to this prompt should be fresh in your mind.
-Take some time to reflect on the qualities, characteristics, or aspects that you consider non-negotiable in your future college or university.
-These are the factors that are most important to you and that will significantly impact your decision.
+Take some time to reflect on the qualities, characteristics, offerings, or aspects of the community that you consider non-negotiable in your future college or university.
 You should go back through the notes you took during college visits and other materials you compiled as you evaluated schools on your list for inspiration.
 Due to the limited word count, whittle your topic down to one or two important factors rather than trying to list them all.
-Then, share the personal, academic, or professional reasons that make these factors a priority in your college search.
-Finally, in one sentence or so, explain how your non-negotiable factor(s) align with your academic and personal goals.
-Discuss how choosing a college that prioritizes this factor(s) will contribute to your future success and well-being.

 Sample: